synnwave/nITG-synn-template/README.md

 - Lua 5.1 Like variadics

-- XML Actors auto-completion

 - Auto-completion & type-checking for all of [nITG's Lua API](https://craftedcart.gitlab.io/notitg_docs/lua_api/index.html)

-- Create actors in Lua scripts (see [PR #1](https://github.com/synnwave/nITG-synn-template/pull/1))
+- Create actors in Lua scripts (see [PR #1](https://github.com/synnwave/nITG-synn-template/pull/1), no more stepmania XML bullcrap!)

+- Includes some useful plugins for writing modcharts

 ## Instructions